What is Adjusted EBITDA Margin?

 - Adjusted EBITDA → The adjusted EBITDA metric is a non-GAAP, yet widely used, measure of profitability and operating performance of a company.

 - Net Revenue → The revenue of a company refers to the total monetary value generated by a company from its operating activities, i.e. the sale of products and services, net of any discounts, refunds, and sales allowances.

-At the most basic level, the traditional calculation of EBITDA comprises adding depreciation and amortization to EBIT, which is otherwise known as “operating income”.
-D&A is an add-back on the cash flow statement as well as for free cash flow calculations (e.g. FCFF, FCFE) since no actual movement of cash occurred.
+At the most basic level, the traditional calculation of EBITDA comprises adding depreciation and amortization to EBIT, otherwise known as “operating income”.
+D&A is an add-back to the cash flow statement, as well as for free cash flow calculations (e.g. FCFF, FCFE), since no actual movement of cash occurred.

 Adjusted EBITDA Margin Formula